dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 ---
 type: docs
-title: "How-To: Discover a pluggable component"
+title: "How-To: Register a pluggable component"
 linkTitle: "How To: Discover a pluggable component"
 weight: 4500
-description: "Learn how to help Dapr discover your pluggable component"
+description: "Learn how to register a pluggable component"
 ---

 [uds]: https://en.wikipedia.org/wiki/Unix_domain_socket

 ## Service Discovery Process

-Pluggable, [gRPC-based](https://grpc.io/) components are typically run as containers or processes that need to communicate with the Dapr main process via [Unix Domain Sockets][uds].
-They are automatically discovered and registered in runtime by Dapr using the following steps:
+Pluggable, [gRPC-based](https://grpc.io/) components are typically run as containers or processes that need to communicate with the Dapr runtime via [Unix Domain Sockets][uds].
+They are automatically discovered and registered in the runtime with the following steps:

-1. The Component listens to an [Unix Domain Socket][uds] placed on the shared volume.
+1. The component listens to an [Unix Domain Socket][uds] placed on the shared volume.
 2. The Dapr runtime lists all [Unix Domain Socket][uds] in the shared volume.
 3. The Dapr runtime connects with the socket and uses gRPC reflection to discover all services that such component implements.